lucanag/lucanag.github.io/README.md

 # Sound Synthesis and Sampling

-> This is a walkthrough on some of my Ableton learning process and homeworks which I have been experienced during taking a course at [Impro School](https://www.improschool.com).
-The course I take is in Hungarian but English language courses are also available [here](https://www.improschool.com/all)
+> I will walk you through on some of my Ableton learning process and homeworks which I have been experienced during taking a course at [Impro School](https://www.improschool.com).
+The course I take is in Hungarian but English language courses are also available [here](https://www.improschool.com/all).

 # Sound Synthesis